hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 Actions to take are as follows:

-* the [list all self-employment businesses](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#selfemployment-business_list-all-selfemployment-businesses_get_accordion) endpoint provides a list of all the customer’s self-employment businesses, along with the self-employment ID which the software will need to send to HMRC (this is currently limited to one but functionality to add more will be available later and stated in the roadmap)
+* the [List All Businesses](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/business-details-api#List%20All%20Businesses) endpoint provides a list of all the customer’s business income sources, along with the business ID which the software will need to send to HMRC
-* the [get a self-employment business](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#selfemployment-business_get-a-selfemployment-business_get_accordion) or [get a UK property business](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_get-a-uk-property-business_get_accordion) endpoint will provide the information HMRC holds for a specific self-employment or property business
+* the [Retrieve Business Details](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/business-details-api#Retrieve%20business%20details) endpoint will provide the information HMRC holds for a specific self-employment or property business

-Customers can find out their obligations for their income source, through the following endpoints:
+You can retrieve a customer's obligations through the following endpoint:

-* [retrieve self-employment business obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#selfemployment-business_retrieve-selfemployment-business-obligations_get_accordion) - provides obligation dates for all self-employment businesses, including grace periods and whether obligations have been met or not
+* [Retrieve Income Tax (Self Assessment) Income and Expenditure Obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/obligations-api#Retrieve%20Income%20Tax%20%28Self%20Assessment%29%20Income%20and%20Expenditure%20Obligations) - provides obligation dates for all self-employment businesses, including grace periods and whether or not obligations have been met
-* [retrieve all UK property business obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_retrieve-all-uk-property-business-obligations_get_accordion) endpoint provides obligation dates for their UK property, including grace periods and whether obligations have been met or not

 Note: the obligations for property obligations cover both FHL and non-FHL.